3dcitydb/importer-exporter/resources/3dcitydb/README.txt

 further scripts in the background.

 The setup procedure requires three mandatory user inputs:
-1) Spatial Reference Identifier for newly created geometry objects (SRID),
+1) Oracle Spatial Reference Identifier for newly created geometry objects (SRID),
-2) corresponding GML SRSName, and
+2) corresponding GML conformant URN encoding for gml:srsName attributes, and
 3) decision whether the database instance should be versioning enabled.

 6. Database deletion
 --------------------